imperial-genomics-facility/igf-pipeline-help/qc_report_page.md

 <p>
 </p>

-Alternatively, select 'Run Home' tab from top level menu to access this page, if you are already in any lane level or sample level qc page.
+Alternatively, select '**Run Home**' tab from top level menu to access this page, if you are already in any lane level or sample level qc page.

 <p>
 </p>